deepsquare-io/grid/docs/workflow/03-guides/100-connecting-wireguard.md

    </details>

-   You can also use IPVS for load balancing, which offer better performance than iptables (but doesn't offer healthchecks):
+   You can also use IPVS for load balancing, which offer better performance than iptables (but doesn't offer health-checks):

    <details>
    <summary>IPVS configuration</summary>